-Endodontics & Root Canals
+Endodontics & Root Canals in West Broward County

 Endodontics and root canal treatment deals specifically with dental disorders involving the nerves connected to the teeth.
 In most cases, a tooth becomes infected due to a problem with the nerve endings in its root.
 If the infected nerves are not removed, it could cause a tooth abscess.
 This is a serious situation that may lead to bone loss in the jaw.
 Root canals are the most common of all endodontic procedures.
-The following are common indications that you may need a root canal:

 - You experience throbbing pain in one area of your mouth

 - One tooth appears darker than the others

 - Your pain increases when you stand up, lie down, or drink hot or cold beverages

 - A small sac filled with pus forms on your gum line

 - You have swelling of the neck or face